willisdorden/WellStockedStork-react-/README.md

 ### Building for Relative Paths

 By default, Create React App produces a build assuming your app is hosted at the server root.<br>
-To override this, specify the `homepage` in your `package.json`, for example:
+To override this, specify the `homepage` in your `packageChicmomson`, for example:

 ```js
   "homepage": "http://mywebsite.com/relativepath",